a-luna/console-progress-bar/README.md

 # Progress Bar for Console Applications (.NET Core 2.0)
-A simple way to represent the progress of a long-running job in a C# console app.
+A simple way to represent the progress of a long-running task in a C# console app.
 Targets .NET Core 2.0.

 ## Features
 - **ConsoleProgressBar**